BOARD GOVERNANCE MANUAL OF

 3.3.1 Time and place of Board meetings

 Time and place of Board meetings are determined by the Chair in accordance with what has been decided by the Board at the first ordinary meeting of the financial year.
 The Board shall meet at least once each quarter (ordinary meetings).
-Extraordinary meetings may be called by the Chair in accordance with section A 2 above.
+Extraordinary meetings may be called by the Chair.

 3.3.2 Matters at Board meetings